 Online and interactive documentary, digital media, app design and development, UX design, digital prototyping, media arts and production, experience design, electronic literature, interactive narrative, locative media, augmented reality, multiplatform storytelling.

 Heyward, ME 1999, '"Down memory's lanes", review of "Memory Trade"', UTS Review, vol. 5, no. 1.

-Heyward, M 2019, 'VR and Screen Education: An Approach to Assist Student Understanding of Narrative Emphasis, Spatiality and Structural Elements within Narrative VR' in Batty, C, Berry, M, Dooley, K, Frankham, B & Kerrigan, S (eds), The Palgrave Handbook of Screen Production, Palgrave Macmillan, pp. 443-458.View/Download from: UTS OPUS or Publisher's site
+Heyward, M 2019, 'VR and Screen Education: An Approach to Assist Student Understanding of Narrative Emphasis, Spatiality and Structural Elements within Narrative VR' in Batty, C, Berry, M, Dooley, K, Frankham, B & Kerrigan, S (eds), The Palgrave Handbook of Screen Production, Palgrave Macmillan, Cham, Switzerland, pp. 443-458.View/Download from: Publisher's site

 De Certeau states, in The Practice of Everyday Life, that “There is no place that is not haunted by many different spirits hidden there in silence, spirits one can “invoke” or not.
 Haunted places are the only ones people can live in…”